ymolists/website/src/routes/docs/quickstart/python.md

 # Python Django Quickstart

-Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [Python](https://github.com/gitpod-io/example-python-django) example.
+Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [Python](https://github.com/gitpod-io/example-python-django) template.

 The following guide will: